vodkar/vodkar/README.md

 ### About me 👋
 - 🕵️‍♂️ Computer security specialist 🔐
-- 🐱‍💻 Raising IT in construction! 🌉
+- 🐱‍💻 Raising IT in construction field 🌉
-- 🐍 I like Python and GraphQL 🌌
+- 🐍 Like Python and GraphQL 🌌

 ### Links